Unfortunately, innocent people can sometimes be caught up in the unlawful schemes of others.

 Money laundering is a very important component of organised criminal activity.

-Under section 193B of the NSW Crimes Act, there are three different categories of money laundering:
+Under section 193B of the Crimes Act 1900 (NSW), there are three different categories of money laundering:

 - Knowingly dealing with the proceeds of crime and attempting to conceal it; subsection 1 (maximum penalty is 20 years imprisonment,